KW46/Python-ConsoleGame-WizardsDuel/README.md

-Simple console game written in Python.
+Simple console game written in Python.<br>
-Based the on Harry Potter franchise
+Based the on Harry Potter franchise.

+You can run the game via pipenv.
+If you don't, make sure package levenshtein is installed.<br>
+Run `game.py` to run the game